MaxMolewijk/haruno/README.md

 - Text overlapping an image on the "about" section
 - Mobile friendly newsletter slider (works on desktop)

+Libraries:
+- Bootstrap (for layout purposes)
+- Font Awesome (for icons)

 ## Get started

 Install the dependencies...